tocco/tocco-client/packages/app-extensions/README.md

 config, the second parameter, is an object an can have the following properties:

 - listApp: Entity-List App component.
 Is used to connect the remote field with a list search.
+- detailApp: Entity-detail App component.
+Is used for the remote create.
 - navigationStrategy: See tocco-util > navigationStrategy for more information
+- data: Option to set related entities
+- chooseDocument: Used to pass the choose document component

 ## formField